I Destroyed Plates, a Printer, and Sharp Objects at a Rage Room to Try and De-Stress!

-Below are the specific paragraphs from the article that I was quoted in so you can see my opinion about rage rooms for stress:
+Below are the specific paragraphs extracted from the article that I was quoted in so you can see my opinion about rage rooms for stress:

 “Truthfully, I was skeptical to give a rage room a shot.
 Sure, I may have been a psych major and do advocate for going to therapy, but could this really help people feel better?
 For that answer, I talked to experts Dr. Sarah Allen and Dr. Deborah Offner—who both had their reservations as well.